AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ## GraphQL - Sample Queries {#graphql-sample-queries}

-There are a few basic mechanisms available for use:
+There are a few basic mechanisms available for use in GraphQL queries for AEM:

-* if you required a single result
+* if you required a single result:
   * use the model name; eg city

-* if you expect a list of results
+* if you expect a list of results:
   * add a trailing "s"; e.g. citys

-* if you want to use a logical OR
+* if you want to use a logical OR:
   * use " _logOp: OR"

 * logical AND also exists, but is (often) implicit